elucidium/elucidium.github.io/_pages/music.md

 permalink: /music/
 ---

 This page is intended to be a digital *curriculum vitae* for my musical endeavors, including a comprehensive list of projects, collaborations, performances, etc. in which I've been involved!
-I spend most of my time outside of work and academics on music-related extracurriculars, and I wouldn't have it any other way.
+I spend most of my time outside of work/academics on music-related extracurriculars, and I wouldn't have it any other way.

 Any publicly available recordings of my work are linked below; I've also taken the liberty of linking collaborators and organizations with whom I've worked.
 Feel free to explore!

-Side note: once I graduate in May 2022 and move to the Bay Area for my full-time job I will be actively looking for opportunities, so please [let me know](mailto:xun.ruiran@gmail.com) if you have any in mind.

 ## Biography

-**Ruiran Xun** (she/her) is a Pittsburgh-based collaborative pianist and music director.
-She is a senior at Carnegie Mellon University studying chemistry and computer science, and outside of academics she is actively involved in theatre and other musical endeavors.
+**Ruiran Xun** (she/her) is a collaborative pianist and music director based in the Bay Area.
+She spent her undergraduate career at Carnegie Mellon University studying chemistry and computer science, but was consistently involved in theatre and other musical endeavors outside of academics.
 Ruiran has previously worked with the **Pittsburgh Festival Opera** (resident artist pianist, assistant music director) and the **CMU School of Music** (voice lesson and rehearsal pianist).
-She's currently the assistant conductor for the **CMU All-University Orchestra**, and continues to serve in various music direction-adjacent roles on productions by **Scotch'n'Soda Theatre**, CMU's student-led theatre organization.
+While at CMU, she was assistant conductor for the **CMU All-University Orchestra**; music directed three musical productions by **Scotch'n'Soda Theatre**, CMU's student-led theatre organization; and contributed to plenty more productions of existing and new works in various capacities (composer, arranger, pianist).

 ## Productions and Performances